richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *On Being Stuck: Tapping Into the Creative Power of Writer's Block* - Laraine Herring
 - *Playing Dead: A Journey Through the World of Death Fraud* - Elizabeth Greenwood
 - *Wonderbook* - Jeff Vandermeer
+- *Awaken to the Buddha Within* - Venerable Wuling
+- *How to live without Fear & Worry* - K. Sri Dhammananda

 ## 2015